 Your time is valuable.
 It’s important not to get sidetracked page after page trying to find the information that’s relevant to you.
-Each link below summarizes a program and will help fast.
+Each link below summarizes a program or initiative and will help fast.

 Atlantic Shipbuilding Action Plan - This initiative is designed to help Atlantic Canadian businesses ready themselves to take advantage of opportunities related to the Government of Canada’s renewal of the country’s naval and coast guard fleets.